syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-download.md

 1. You can evaluate our 30-day free trial by visiting the [Download Free Trial](https://www.syncfusion.com/downloads) page and select the Blazor platform.

-2. After completing the required form or logging in with your registered Syncfusion account, you can download the Blazor trial installer from the confirmation page.
-(See the screenshot below.)
+2. After completing the required form or logging in with your registered Syncfusion account, you can download the Blazor trial installer from the confirmation page. (as shown in below screenshot.)

    ![Trial Confirmation](images/blazor_mac_trial.PNG)